 Welcome to my website.
 I am an Assistant Professor in the Department of Political Science and faculty associate in the Native American Studies program at the University of Michigan in Ann Arbor.
-My research and teaching interests are in the subfield of political theory, with a special focus on the politics of settler colonialism in North America (19th-20th c.), Native American and Indigenous Political Thought, and the politics of race and empire.
+My research and teaching interests are in the subfield of political theory.
+I study and write on the politics of settler colonialism in North America (19th-20th c.), Native American and Indigenous Political Thought, and the politics of race and empire.
 Before coming to Michigan, I taught classes in political theory at the University of Minnesota, where I completed my PhD in Political Science in October 2016.
 You can view my academia.edu website here and my CV here.

-I am currently finishing a book manuscript entitled Remapping Sovereignty: Indigenous Political Thought and the Politics of Decolonization, which draws on archival research to ask how the political thought of Indigenous activist-intellectuals has reshaped central concepts of sovereignty, land, and citizenship across democratic and critical theory.
-The book tracks the intellectual and political trajectory of Indigenous projects of self-government and internationalism in the 20th century, in order to reconstruct some of the core political and philosophical trajectories of Indigenous decolonization.
+My book manuscript, entitled Remapping Sovereignty: Indigenous Political Thought and the Politics of Decolonization (under review), draws on archival research to ask how the political thought of Indigenous activist-intellectuals has reshaped central concepts of sovereignty, land, and citizenship across democratic and critical theory.
+The book tracks the intellectual and political trajectory of Indigenous projects of self-government and internationalism in the 20th century, in order to reconstruct core political and philosophical trajectories of Indigenous decolonization.